Stamp Duty on Second Homes in UK Guide

 How much more tax will I pay if I wish to buy a second home?
 This is a question many people ask when contemplating buying a second property.
 Well, the tax they are referring to is stamp duty.

 Stamp duty is something everyone who buys land in England, Wales or Northern Ireland must pay.
 It is often referred to as Stamp Duty Land Tax (SDLT).
-If you buy a property that will be your only main residence, you pay Stamp Duty at the basic rate.
+If you buy a property that will be your main residence, you pay Stamp Duty at the basic rate.
 If you buy an additional property, you pay Stamp Duty at the basic rate plus a 3% surcharge on each band.

 Need a Property Valuation?